 Report on Other Legal and Regulatory Requirements

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-c) the Balance Sheet and the Statement of Profit and Loss dealt with by this Reportare in agreement with the books of account
+c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account;

 (i) a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.